Priscasantos/Tom-Hengl-Course/R-training/README.md

 black line indicates locally fitted splines (Gasch et al., [2015](#ref-gasch2015spatio)).*

+This data set is further discussed in the case studies to demonstrate 3D+T spatiotemporal modeling.
 As we will see later, the seasonal daily and monthly part of variation is systematic and can be modeling using latitude, altitude and time/day of the year.

 #### Visualizing spatiotemporal data